avnomad/dop-parser/readme.md

 ## Limitations

-These are limitations of the implementation, rather than of the algorithm but:
+Most of these are limitations of the implementation, not the algorithm but:

-- There is no scanner so tokens have to be separated by whitespace.
+- There is no scanner, so tokens have to be separated by whitespace.
 - The priority and associativity of the prefix and postfix operators is not implemented yet and ignored.
 Surprisingly enough, this *complicates* code.
 - General distfix operators haven't been implemented yet.
 - The parser stops at the first error and there is no support for [expressive diagnostics][7].
+- There is no mathematical proof that the parser recognizes the grammar I think it does.

+## Prerequisites

+In order to build the project you need to have a recent version of a [D compiler][1] and [dub package and build manager][2] installed.

+## Build

+Execute `dub build` to build the project, or `dub test` to build and run unit tests.

+## Usage

+The project includes a command-line interactive driver that invokes the parser.

+You can build and run the project with a single command: `dub run`.
+Or you can invoke it with `./build/dop-parser` after building it.

+You will first be given instructions on how to define operators and then the option to submit expressions for parsing.
+The parser responds to each submitted expression with either a Lisp-list-like representation of the syntax tree, or a syntax error.

+Note that there is no scanner, so tokens are separated by whitespace.

+## Compatibility

+* You should be able to build the parser using any one of dmd, gdc and ldc.
+* You should also be able to run it on any one of Windows, Linux and Mac OS X, although only the first two have been tested.

 ## How it works

-I have yet to find a book, post or paper describing this disambiguation scheme (it is very possible that I invented it), so this should serve as an overview:
+The way the parser works once we know what fixity we're dealing with — and by extension what's the precedence of the current token — is pretty standard.
+By contrast I have yet to find a book, post or paper describing this disambiguation scheme (it is very possible that I invented it) and thus, I'll include an overview here:

 ### Definitions